 A Sriracha hot sauce shortage could last through the summer

-A a shortage of the popular hot sauce Srirarcha may last the rest of the summer, said sauce manufacturer Huy Fong Foods.
+A a shortage of the popular hot sauce Sriracha may last the rest of the summer, said sauce manufacturer Huy Fong Foods.

 In April, the company warned customers that they were still facing a monthslong shortage of chili peppers and it was affecting their distribution.